MZF ACCESS AND INCLUSION

-Milwaukee Zine Fest happens on the second floor which is accessible by stairs [with a handrail] plus two elevators: one freight, and one standard-sized.
+Milwaukee Zine Fest happens on the first and second floor—which is accessible by stairs [with a handrail] plus two elevators: one freight, and one standard-sized.
 (Library staff will be happy to assist you in finding and accessing one or the other: please feel free to ask.)

-The stairs to use are the centrally located ones at the library’s heart, after you come through security.
+For second floor access, the stairs to use are the centrally located ones at the library’s heart, after you come through security.
 (If you enter through the front door on Wisconsin, don’t use the stairs in the rotunda/lobby: they won’t get cha to the right place!)
 A map of the central branch can be found here.
-Zine Fest happens in and around the Krug Rare Books Room noted on floor two.
+Zine Fest happens on the main level, plus in and around the Krug Rare Books Room noted on floor two.

 There are two ADA-compliant restrooms on the same floor as Zine Fest, that, day-of, will be denoted as all gender spaces with signage.
 (Urinals and stalls will be noted as well.)
 These bathrooms are usually gendered but MZF has worked with library admin to specifically free them from the gender binary for our event!
 MZF recognizes that gender is a spectrum.

 Please be aware that these are public facilities and library patrons are used to one being a “men’s” room and one being a “women’s” room.
 Per our safer space policy we simply ask that everyone in attendance treat one another with respect: that respect extends to the bathrooms.

 All other library restrooms are gendered, should anyone prefer.